energinet-open-incubator/innersource-collaboration/docs/guidelines/contribution_guidelines.md

 ## Pull Requests
-Everyone in the community can [create a Pull Request], or add reviews, comments, and suggestions to existing [Pull Request]s.
+Everyone in the community can create a Pull Request, or add reviews, comments, and suggestions to existing [Pull Request]s.

 ### Creating a Pull Request
 If you want to create a new file, or make changes to an existing file, you must create a pull request by either: